Stock market today: Markets slip after latest Fed rate hike

-NEW YORK (AP) — Stocks are shifting lower Wednesday after the Federal Reserve announced its latest hike to interest rates but hinted the end to them may be near.
+NEW YORK (AP) — Stocks dipped Wednesday after the Federal Reserve announced its latest hike to interest rates but said it’s not sure what may come next.

-The S&P 500 was down 0.7% in late trading, and it drifted between modest gains and losses immediately after the Fed's announcement.
-The Dow Jones Industrial Average was down 249 points, or 0.7%, at 33,426, as of 3:42 p.m.
-Eastern time, while the Nasdaq composite was down 0.4%.

 “That's a meaningful change,” Fed Chair Jerome Powell said.

+Also potentially putting a downer on the market, Jacobsen said, was Powell’s repeated references to a survey soon to be released, one that will show how much loan officers at banks say they’re tightening lending standards.

+The banking system has felt some of the fiercest pressure from all the Fed's fate hikes, and three of the four largest U.S. bank failures in history have come within the last two months.
+The worry is that the industry's turmoil could push banks to pull back on their lending.
+That could act like rate hikes on their own, further smothering the economy.

-Inflation remains well above the Fed's 2% target, and it's still hurting households trying to keep up.
+The Fed is in a tricky position, though, because inflation remains well above the Fed’s 2% target, and it’s still hurting households trying to keep up.
 Lower-income households have been squeezed particularly hard.
-At the same time, high rates have also sharply raised worries about a recession hitting later this year because they act like a blunt hammer hitting the entire economy.
-Powell said he's still hopeful the economy can avoid a recession.

-“People did talk about pausing, but not so much at this meeting,” Powell said about deliberations on interest rates at the Fed's meeting.
-“There’s a sense that we’re much closer to the end of this than the beginning.”
+Powell said he’s still hopeful the economy can avoid a recession, but he acknowledged that “we always have to balance the risk of not doing enough and not getting inflation under control against maybe the risk of slowing economic activity too much.”

-Shares of PacWest Bancorp, Western Alliance Bancorp and other rivals were steadier Wednesday, a day after seeing trading of their stocks get halted amid steep slides.
-PacWest was up 0.3%, and Western Alliance fell 3.2% after losing an earlier gain.
+Shares of PacWest Bancorp, Western Alliance Bancorp and other rivals fell again following the Fed's decision, a day after seeing trading of their stocks get halted amid steep slides.
+PacWest sank 2% after being up earlier in the day.
+Western Alliance fell 4.4%.

 The majority of companies have been turning in better profits than feared so far.
 But expectations coming into this reporting season were low given the effects of much higher interest rates and a slowing economy.
 S&P 500 companies are still likely on the way to reporting a second straight quarter of profit drops.